isomerpages/mlaw-pto/_wills-registry/0-information-for-testators.md

   </tr>
 </table>

-Payment for the deposit and search of will information must be made online via debit card, credit card or direct debit.

 **3. How long will my will information be kept in the Wills Registry?**<br>
+With effect from 4 May 2020, the management of the Wills Registry will be transferred to the Singapore Academy of Law (“SAL”).

-The will information will be kept in our system for 120 years from the date of birth of the person making the will.
+The SAL will keep the wills information for up to 120 years from the date of birth of the person making the will (testator).

 **4. What type of information is kept by the Wills Registry?**<br>
 We keep the following information under the Wills Registry.